PrefectHQ/prefect/docs/cloud/ui/interactive-api.md

 # Interactive API

 The Interactive API is an embedded GraphQL client that allows you to access all of your data with complete flexibility.
-Thanks to features like schema introspection and automatic authentication, the interactive API makes it simple to access Cloud.
+Thanks to features like schema introspection and automatic authentication, the interactive API makes it simple to access all metadata.
 You can also see the GraphQL API documentation directly inline.

 ![](/cloud/ui/interactive-api.png)